 Open Records Request Form

-Click to view: Public Record Request Form
+Click to view: FVMRD Public Records Request Form

 Ballot Measure 6B passed November 2020